erikhanc/erikhanc/README.md

 - 👀 Althought I am .NET developer, I’m also interested in React.js (Next.js) and React Native projects to get further experiences of the frontent development.

 - 💞️ I’m looking to collaborate on backend web apps in .NET development or development of client apps in React.js.
-- 📫 You can reach me on my LinkedIn account: https://sk.linkedin.com/in/erik-hanc-20548037
+- 📫 You can reach me out on my LinkedIn account: https://sk.linkedin.com/in/erik-hanc-20548037

 - 👋 Cheers!